DrKaloo/Coding/README.md

 My recent work includes:
 - Simulations of neural behaviour (e.g., Hodgkin-Huxley models)
 - Exploratory data analysis in psychology and cognitive science
-- A home-built microscopy-AI pipeline for biological image classification

 I'm learning Python through hands-on projects and courses from Udemy and Harvard Online.
 I also work with tools like:
 - `NumPy`, `pandas`, `matplotlib`, `scikit-learn`, `OpenCV`